 This day is to discover surroundings of lake Pöyrisjärvi.
 We will ride today ca. 25 km.
 Daily routines are as usual.
 No mobile connection!
 Picnic lunch during the day.
 Dinner and overnight in the same cabin as on previous day.

 After breakfast we take care of the horses and start the riding back to the village Näkkälä.
 The riding distance today is ca. 25 km.
 We prepare a picnic lunch along the way by a campfire.
 In the late afternoon we return to Näkkälä.
-After taking care of the horses we have a transfer back to Polar Lights Tours Horse & Husky camp, where we can enjoy the sauna and a delicious farewell dinner.
+After taking care of the horses we have a transfer back to the horse & husky camp, where we can enjoy the sauna and a delicious farewell dinner.
 And finally a relaxing sleep in will be in the Aurora wilderness cabins.

 After breakfast it’s time to say goodbye to the beautiful finn horses and sceneries of Lapland and our guide who takes you to the airport.